 A mosaic of traditions

-One of the most fascinating characteristics of traditional art and crafts is their diversity.
-Each culture brings a unique wealth of cultural influences that intertwine to create distinct works.
-Whether it's intricate Persian tapestries, Chinese ceramics or colorful Mexican weavings, the diversity of cultural influences is a testament to the richness of the human experience.
+One of the most fascinating features of traditional art and crafts is their diversity.
+Each culture brings a unique wealth of cultural influences that intertwine to create distinctive works.
+Whether it's intricate Persian tapestries, Chinese ceramics or colourful Mexican weavings, the diversity of cultural influences is a testament to the richness of the human experience.

 Techniques and Materials Reflect Culture